dotnetcore/FlubuCore/README.md

 ![FlubuCore in action](https://raw.githubusercontent.com/flubu-core/flubu.core/master/demo.gif)

 FlubuCore is a .net (core) console application that uses power of roslyn to compile and execute scripts.
-Above example could be run from command line with:
+Above example could be run from console with:

 * FlubuCore runner  ``` flubu.exe Default ```
 * FlubuCore dotnet cli tool ``` dotnet flubu Default ```